 How will it work?

 The settlement agreement guarantees your right to use sick time when you have a medical or dental visit— no matter the nature of the visit.
 That remains confidential.
+If I had to visit the best dentist near me and required leave for two days, I wouldn’t, as an employee, have to specify all details.
 This means that preventative visits are covered under this provision, as well as any other medical or dental appointment.

 When does it start?